-Many people visit Barcelona to take in the fantastic sights of the city without realizing that there are many more incredible sights only a short journey out of the city.
-These are our top 5 unmissable places a short train or car ride from Barcelona that could well become the highlight of your trip.
+Looking for top day trips from Barcelona?
+Many people visit Barcelona to take in the fantastic sights of the city without realising that there are many incredible sights only a short journey away.
+Here are our top five unmissable places which are just a short train or car ride from Barcelona.
+Who knows, they could well become the highlight of your stay!

-As previously mentioned the Costa Brava is packed with art and culture and non-more famous than being the birth place of Salvador Dali.
-Figueres is the town where Dali grew up and is now home to the Dali museum which boasts the most extensive range of his work.
+As previously mentioned the Costa Brava is packed with art and culture and none is more famous than being the birthplace of Salvador Dali.
+Figueres is the town where Dali grew up and is now home to the Dali Museum which boasts the most extensive range of his work.

-The town itself is just 15 minutes by car from the beaches of Costa Brava and as it is not as touristy as Barcelona the city offers a relaxing atmosphere, a beautiful old town, low key cafes and restaraunts and even a castle.
+The town itself is just 15 minutes by car from the beaches of Costa Brava and as it is not as touristy as Barcelona the city offers a relaxing atmosphere, a beautiful old town, low-key cafes and restaurants and even a castle.

-Sitges, located 35kms south of Barcelona, is renowned for its film festival, carnivals and beautiful beaches.
-It is sometimes referred to as a mini Ibiza and is has become one of the most gay-friendly places in the world.
+Sitges, located 35kms south of Barcelona, is renowned for its film festival, carnivals, and beautiful beaches.
+It is sometimes referred to as a mini Ibiza and has become one of the most gay-friendly places in the world.

-Sitges has 4kms of beaces with a wonderful 20th Century colonial sea-front promenade.
-It offers a wide range of sports and watersport activities including sailing regattas, beach rugby and an annual triathlo
+Sitges has 4kms of beaches with a wonderful 20th-century colonial sea-front promenade.
+It offers a wide range of sports and watersport activities including sailing regattas, beach rugby, and an annual triathlon.

 Read more about our excursions from Barcelona.